 How does it work?

-The smartphone app enables users to scan paper receipts - using OCR technology - and attach then to a claim form as digital receipts.
+The mobile app uses OCR technology to enable users to scan paper receipts and attach them to a digital claim form.
 It creates a fully paperless and automated process that can handle the demands of any workforce.

-Removing the traditional reliance on spreadsheets completely transforms the way that expenses can be managed.
-Real-time data and automated processes significantly reduce processing times and the risks of human errors for:
+Removing the traditional reliance on spreadsheets completely transforms the way company expenses can be managed.
+Real-time data and automated processes significantly reduce processing times and the risks of human errors.

-Using a traditional approach, it typically takes claimants 20 to 30 minutes to fill out paper forms or to complete a spreadsheet.
-A cloud-based approach allows this to be done in a matter of minutes, as and when business costs are incurred.
+With manual data entry, it typically takes claimants 20 to 30 minutes to fill out paper forms or to complete a spreadsheet.
+A cloud-based approach allows this to be done in minutes, as and when business costs are incurred.

 Improved data control

 An integrated solution reduces the risks posed by fragmented and outdated expense data.
-All of the information that’s collected is centrally managed, whether it’s based in a single office or it’s a company that spans the globe.
+Information is managed centrally - whether it's a small business based in a single office or a large enterprise with employees across the globe.